Arpan-Saha-25/twitter-x-clone/README.md

 # twitter-x-clone
-This is a clone of X.com (Former twitter.com).
+This is a UI clone of X.com (Former twitter.com).
 - Tailwind CSS